-- pine branch/sprig
+- 1 pine branch/sprig

-- cinnamon sticks
+- 2 cinnamon sticks

-- handful of fresh raspberries
+- 1/2 cup fresh raspberries

 - powdered sugar for dusting

-- Add in the powdered sugar and beat while streaming in 2 tablespoons of cream.
+- Add in the powdered sugar and whisk while streaming in 2 tablespoons of cream.
 If the frosting is too thick, add 2 more tablespoons of cream, or as needed.
 Whisk the cream long enough to get it slightly clumpy if you want to achieve the snowy effect.
 Otherwise, simply whisk until the frosting is thick and smooth.